tc39/proposal-eventual-send/README.md

 | `p.[[ApplyFunctionSend]](args)`    | `applyFunction(p, args)` |
 | `p.[[ApplyMethodSend]](prop, args)`| `applyMethod(p, prop, args)` |

-The static methods first do the equivalent of `Promise.resolve` on their first argument, to coerce it to a promise with these internal methods.
+The static methods first do the equivalent of `HandledPromise.resolve` on their first argument, to coerce it to a promise with these internal methods.
 Thus, for example,